joelpolizzi/DSC210-group_proj/README.md

 #### Step 4: Ensure you have verified your account with Phone Verification - REQUIRED FOR GPU ACCESS
 Navigate tou your settings by clicking on the "Goose Head" icon in the upper right hand corner
 ![kaggle_goose](images/kaggle/kaggle4.png)<br>
+Select settings:<br>
 ![kaggle_set](images/kaggle/kaggle5.png)<br>
+Scroll to Phone Verification and follow the instructions.
+You will recieve a text verification code. <br>
 ![kaggle_phone](images/kaggle/kaggle6.png)<br>
 ![kaggle_phone2](images/kaggle/kaggle7.png)<br>